Majority of state ed board votes to settle years-old charter schools lawsuit seeking millions more dollars

 Smith appeared to be reading the wording of his motion from his computer screen during the virtual meeting, saying, “My motion is to adopt a board resolution to equalize funding between all public schools and charter schools, thereby settling the lawsuit by the Oklahoma Public Charter School Association.”

-Smith, along with fellow members Estela Hernandez, Brain Bobek and Jennifer Monies, voted “yes.”
+Smith, along with fellow members Estela Hernandez, Brian Bobek and Jennifer Monies, voted “yes.”

 On numerous occasions in the board’s public meetings, Monies has mentioned her service on the board of her son’s school, John Rex Charter Elementary in Oklahoma City, which would stand to benefit from the settlement and which is listed as a member of the Oklahoma Public Charter School Association on the organizations’ website.